dunnkers/god-components/README.md

 The program will automatically utilise all Peregrine cores available on the given node ✨

 ### (2) Grabbing Jira issues
-We require two more data sources to start our analysis: data from Tika's Jira issue tracker and data on how much Lines Of Code each commit adds or removes to each God Component.
-Let's fetch the Jira issues first:
+We another data source for our analysis: data from Tika's Jira issue tracker.
+We can fetch the Jira issues as follows:

 ```shell
 python3 src/jira_issues.py
 ```

 ... which fetches information on *all* Jira issues using its API.
 It then stores the results to `/output/all_issues.csv`.

+### (3) Computing Lines Of Code data
 Lastly, let's compute the Lines Of Code added/removed per GC.

 ```shell
 python3 git_utils_test.py